DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-08-16-pick-a-course.md

     - Have you chosen a course to apply to?
     - Which training provider?
     - Which course?
-    - Find a course (when course isn’t known)
+    - Find a course (when course is not known)
 ---

 Candidates using Apply need to choose a course to apply to.